fpapado/aroundedinburgh/worklog.md

 # Basic Functionality
-Add location to places: how?
+Add location to places:
+    Migrate to add address, coordinates fields
     GeoJSON storage, geocoding from address

+Add each place to JS

 Add map for all places